 NOHA currently offers the inter-university and multidisciplinary Joint Master’s Degree in International Humanitarian Action, annual thematic schools, thematic and regional seminars and undergraduate modules.

 Early 2015, NOHA launched NOHA Global which aims to support academic institutions in other regions of the world to establish their own NOHA networks.
-NOHA has also founded the Journal of International Humanitarian Action and is implementing the 3-year European Humanitarian Partnership (EUHAP) project.
+NOHA has also founded the Journal of International Humanitarian Action and is implementing several projects aiming at professionalisation of the humanitarian sector.

 Foundation of NOHA and preparation of a joint curriculum by: